 Become a Firefighter

 For 75 years, Golden Valley residents have relied on so-called ordinary people to protect our community.
 The Golden Valley Fire Department takes pride in its top-notch firefighters, facilities, equipment, and training.
-Under the direction of the Fire Chief, the GVFD includes two Assistant Chiefs, two full-time Fire Inspectors and one part-time Fire Inspector, 50 Paid on-Call Firefighters, and an Administrative Assistant.
+Under the direction of the Fire Chief, the GVFD includes two Assistant Chiefs, a Deputy Fire Marshal, two full-time Fire Inspectors and one part-time Fire Inspector, 50 Paid on-Call Firefighters, and an Administrative Assistant.
 We welcome applications from men and women from all walks of life to continue this tradition of service.

 Under supervision of a lieutenant, firefighters ensure effective and equitable delivery of public safety services, fulfilling fire department objectives.

 - Respond to calls for service, including but not limited to fires, rescues, and EMS

 - Assist with apparatus and equipment testing and maintenance, as well as building maintenance

 - Operate firefighting vehicles and equipment as needed

 - Act as community stewards, participating in fire prevention/educational activities and providing safety programs for commercial/industrial employees